ctfer-io/chall-manager/webdocs/challmaker-guides/create-scenario/index.md

 	$(find scenario -type f)
 ```

+Authentication is optional yet recommended.
+The same holds for certificate validation that could be turned off with `--insecure`.

 And you're done.
 Yes, it was that easy :)

 But it could be even more [using the SDK](/docs/chall-manager/challmaker-guides/software-development-kit) !